Kuban Cossacks: Collaborators in Wehrmacht and Waffen SS

 The first collaborators were formed from Soviet Cossack POWs and deserters after the consequences of the Red Army's early defeats in the course of Operation Barbarossa.
 During the Battle of the Caucasus in summer of 1942, some of the Nazi aggressors reaching Kuban were greeted as liberators.
 Many Soviet Kuban Cossacks chose to defect to Nazi service either when in POW camps or on active duty in the Soviet Army.
 For example, Major Kononov deserted on 22 August 1941 with an entire regiment and was instrumental in organizing Cossack volunteers in the Wehrmacht.
 Some Cossack emigres, such as Andrei Shkuro and Pyotr Krasnov chose to collaborate with the Nazis as well and stood at the helm of two Cossack divisions on Nazi service.
 However, most volunteers came after the Nazis reached the Cossack homelands in summer of 1942.
 The Cossack National Movement of Liberation was set up in hope of mobilizing opposition to the Soviet regime with an intent to rebuild an independent nationalist Cossack state.

 While there were several smaller Cossack detachments in the Wehrmacht since 1941, the 1st Cossack Division made up of Don, Terek and Kuban Cossacks was formed in 1943.
 This division was further augmented by the 2nd Cossack Cavalry Division formed in December 1944.
 Both divisions participated in hostilities against Tito's partisans in Yugoslavia.
 In February 1945, both Cossack Divisions were transferred into the Waffen-SS and formed the XV SS Cossack Cavalry Corps.
-At the end of the war, the Cossack collaborators retreated to Italy and surrendered to the British army, but, under the Yalta agreement, were forcibly repatriated with the rest of the collaborators to the Soviet authorities and some executed. (see Betrayal of the Cossacks) One of the Kuban leaders, the ataman Vyacheslav Naumenko served as their principle historian after World War Two, writing the first Russian language book about the Repatriation of Cossacks in his two volume work published in 1962 and 1970 entitled Velikoe Predatelstvo (The Great Betrayal).
+At the end of the war, the Cossack collaborators retreated from Italy (Kazachi Stan) and from Yugoslavia (XV SS Cossack Cavalry Corps) into Austria and surrendered to the British army.
+Under the Yalta agreement, they were forcibly repatriated with the rest of the collaborators to the Soviet authorities and some executed.
+One of the Kuban leaders, the ataman Vyacheslav Naumenko served as their principle historian after World War Two, writing the first Russian language book about the forced repatriation of Cossacks in his two volume work published in 1962 and 1970 entitled The Great Betrayal.